Brightspace/node-siren-parser/README.md

 #### `Link.hasClass(String class)`

+Links only have this one helper function.
 Returns true if the Link has the specified `class`, otherwise false.

 ```js
 resource.getLink('crazy').hasClass('foo'); // false